India puts Kashmir in lockdown on rebel’s death anniversary

-SRINAGAR, India (AP) — Tens of thousands of armed soldiers and police are patrolling deserted streets in Indian-controlled Kashmir to enforce a curfew on the anniversary of the killing of a charismatic rebel leader.
+SRINAGAR, India (AP) — Tens of thousands of soldiers and police patrolled deserted streets in Indian-controlled Kashmir Saturday to enforce a curfew on the anniversary of the killing of a charismatic rebel leader, whose death triggered open defiance against Indian rule.

-Security forces Saturday sealed off the hometown of the 22-year-old Burhan Wani, who was killed along with two associates in a brief gunbattle with Indian troops last year.
+Government forces for the second day sealed off the hometown of the 22-year-old Burhan Wani, who was killed along with two associates in a gunbattle with Indian troops last year.
+Witnesses said security forces ordered residents in southern Tral town to stay indoors.

-Authorities have also shut mobile internet services as part of the security lockdown to stop activists from rallying online support against Indian rule.
+“I’ve never seen so many soldiers in aggressive posturing enforcing a curfew in my town.
+This is unprecedented restriction,” resident Mohammed Hanief told The Associated Press by phone.

-Separatist leaders, who challenge India’s sovereignty over Kashmir, have called for a strike and protests to honor Wani.
+Troops laid steel barricades and coiled razor wire on roads and intersections to cut off neighborhoods as authorities anticipated widespread protests.
+They also shut mobile internet services as part of the lockdown to stop activists from rallying online support.

 Most Read Stories